Posted on

 - one (1) year after you discovered the injury (or should have discovered the injury with reasonable diligence), or

-- three (3) years of the date of the malpractice.1
+- three (3) years after the date of the malpractice.1

-For example: Four years after Jenny has hip surgery, an MRI finds that the replacement was negligently performed.
+For example: Four years after Jenny had hip surgery, an MRI finds that the replacement was negligently performed.
 Any claim is time-barred because three years have passed since the alleged malpractice.2

 However, there are 3 ways for the medical malpractice statute of limitations to get tolled (paused) in California: